 All community pharmacies in Nova Scotia were connected to the Drug Information System by November 2016.

-Phase 2: Access in Hospital and in the Community
+Phase 2: Access in hospitals and in the community

-Other authorized healthcare providers in the community and in hospital like physicians, nurse practitioners, registered nurses, dentists and optometrists will begin accessing the Drug Information System in the summer of 2015.
+In the summer of 2015, other authorized healthcare providers in the community and in hospital like physicians, nurse practitioners, registered nurses, dentists and optometrists started accessing the Drug Information System.
 Depending on their role, authorized healthcare providers will access the system through either the Drug Information System Portal or the SHARE Clinical Portal.

-In this phase, authorized healthcare providers will be able to view medication profiles and add information to them or update existing information; prescribers will also be able to e-Prescribe.
+In this phase, authorized healthcare providers started to view medication profiles and add information to them or update existing information; prescribers also started to e-Prescribe.

-Documents and forms to assist pharmacies connected to the Drug Information System with getting pharmacists access to patient lab values in the provincial electronic health record system known as SHARE, can be found on the Getting Access to Patient Lab Values page.
+Pharmacists connected to the Drug Information System can access to patient lab values in the provincial electronic health record system called SHARE.

 Community pharmacies began connecting in the fall of 2013.
 Other authorized healthcare providers will begin using the system in the summer of 2015